-- ★ If you pack bug repellant, sunscreen, or deodorant, no aerosol sprays, please! - For out-of-camp trips... we have packs, tents, stoves, and utensils.
-He should bring his own sleeping bag, and it can double as a comforter when he's in camp. - Don't forget to pack bedding!
-2 sets of twin sheets & pillowcases, blankets, pillows. - PLEASE LABEL ABSOLUTELY EVERYTHING WITH HIS FULL NAME!!!
+- If you pack bug repellant, sunscreen, or deodorant, no aerosol sprays, please!

+- For out-of-camp trips:

+We have packs, tents, stoves, and

+utensils.
+He should bring his own

+sleeping bag, and it can double as a

+comforter when he's in camp.

+- Don't forget to pack bedding!
+2 sets of sheets (to fit a 30" x 74" x 6" mattress) & pillowcases, blankets, pillows.

+- PLEASE LABEL ABSOLUTELY EVERYTHING WITH HIS FULL NAME!!!
 NO EXCEPTIONS!